3primitives-io/3primitives-formal-records/README.md

 # Three Primitives — Formal Records Archive

+[!IMPORTANT]
+Update (May 2, 2026): Status Resolved
+We are pleased to announce that the Zenodo account has been fully reinstated and all records have been restored.
+We appreciate the diligence of the Zenodo and CERN support teams in resolving this matter and ensuring the mathematical corpus of the Three Primitives remains accessible to the global research community.
+The links to the official Zenodo records are now provided below.

 ## Why This Repository Exists

 On **February 26, 2026**, Zenodo's automated spam filter suspended the account associated with `pyrateruby@gmail.com` and removed **nine formal research records** with their associated DOIs.
 These records form the mathematical corpus of the Three Primitives AI governance framework.